The pandemic continues to cause unprecedented disruption across industries worldwide.

 Breakup by Product Type:

-Based on the product type, jewelry and watches currently dominate the market, accounting for the majority of the global market share.
-Other major segments are handbags, clothing, small leather goods, footwear and accessories.
+Based on the product type, handbags currently dominate the market, accounting for the majority of the global market share.
+Other major segments are jewelry & watches, clothing, small leather goods, footwear and accessories.

 Breakup by Demography: